virtualcitySYSTEMS/map-plugin-cli/README.md

 openlayers provides a special case, since its modules do not provide a _flat_ namespace.
 To circumvent this limitation, _the @vcmap/ui provides a flat namespaced ol.js_ and a mechanic to rewrite openlayers imports.
-This is automatically applied by the `@vcmap/rollup-plugin-vcs-ol` used by the vcmplugin-cli build step.
+This is automatically applied by the `@vcmap/rollup-plugin-vcs-ol` used by the `@vcmap/plugin-cli` build step.
 So openlayers imports can be written as:
 ```js
 import Feature from 'ol/Feature.js';
 ```